 Other interested countries are still encouraged to contact the Global Judicial Integrity Network to become pilot sites.

 A first "train-the-trainers" workshop was held in Brussels in March 2018 on how to use the trainers' manual to facilitate national and regional judicial ethics courses.
-These participants will go on to initiate training activities in 2018.
-UNODC organized an additional workshop in October 2018 as well and will offer another in early 2019.
+These participants will go on to initiate training activities in 2018 and 2019.
+UNODC organized an additional workshop in October 2018 as well and another in early 2019.

 A widely applicable and interactive electronic course consisting of three separate modules dealing with various aspects of judicial ethics.